isu73/sdk/Readme.md

 ### Encryption

 All sensitive data in 2FAS is encrypted on the client side, and we are not able to decrypt it.
 So, before sending it to 2FAS, you should encrypt them using our methods and keep the encryption key in your storage.
 Out of the box we provide *AES* encryption.
 All you have to do is implement *ReadKey* interface which retrieves data from your storage (eg. env, database).
+Remember that the key is in byte format so you should encode it before save, and decode after read - you can use for example `base64_encode` and `base64_decode` function.
-For example: if you want store key in environment file, you can generate and paste the string to the file, and only retrieve from env in your storage:
+If you want store key in environment file, you can generate and paste the string to the file, and only retrieve from env in your storage:

 ```php